Shopify wins, but Big Cartel still has its perks

 The Big Cartel vs Shopify debate is an important one for anyone venturing into the world of ecommerce.
-You want the best for your online store, and so do we – that’s why we carry out hours of research on every builder we review.
+Both Shopify and Big Cartel allow users to create an online retail store with features, including marketing, shipping, billing, and CRM tools.
+You want the best for your online store, and so do we.
 And we can tell you right now that…

 Big Cartel is the only ecommerce platform around which lets you sell online for free, and is best suited to selling individual products (such as art pieces).
 Shopify is a more powerful ecommerce platform which is suitable for scaling any sized business.

-There’s not a minute to waste, but before we get digging into the finer details, here’s a quick snapshot overview of Shopify and Big Cartel:
+There’s not a minute to waste, but before we get digging into the finer details, we’ve condensed our in-depth research into a quick snapshot overview of Shopify and Big Cartel:

 We’re all familiar with frustration.
 From putting the trash out to battling your way onto the subway during rush hour, everyone is faced with infuriating tasks.
 Creating and running your online store shouldn’t be one of them.